YvesW/client-resizer/README.md

 If you experience any issues or have any concerns, please reach out to YvesW via a GitHub Issue, by Discord direct messaging or via the RuneLite Discord by mentioning @``YvesW``.

 ## Changelog
+05-2024:
+- Added an advanced config option that prevents the plugin from resizing the client.
+This can be used with very niche setups to only let the plugin change resizable scaling (stretched mode plugin).
+Generally, I recommend just setting the plugin config to the preferred client size and not messing with this advanced config option.

 04-2024:
 - Added ``Client anti-drag``.
 - Improved snappiness when dragging the client to another monitor with custom chrome enabled by making it perform actions when the mouse is moved in the menubar (title bar).